gohugoio/hugo/content/en/content-management/related.md

 {{% note %}}
-Read [this blog article](https://regisphilibert.com/blog/2018/04/hugo-optmized-relashionships-with-related-content/) for a great explanation more advanced usage of this feature.
+Read [this blog article](https://regisphilibert.com/blog/2018/04/hugo-optmized-relashionships-with-related-content/) for a great explanation of more advanced usage of this feature.
 {{% /note %}}

 The full set of methods available on the page lists can bee seen in this Go interface: